Deep Dive Into the Maryland Pass Through Entity Taxation Election

 SC&H’s Key Takeaways

-- The election can be effective for tax years beginning in 2020
+- The election, which is annual, can be effective for tax years beginning in 2020

 - The election would allow the Maryland income tax liability created by business income of Maryland PTEs to be paid and deducted by the business rather than being paid and potentially not deducted by the owners

 - PTE owners could see their federal tax reduced by approximately 2.5-3.3% of the business income allocated to Maryland through a PTE

 - The Comptroller of Maryland will need to issue regulations on the various aspects of this law, which takes effect July 1, 2020 – some guidance was issued on September 14th, but more will be needed by year end

 - Making this election may also create the need for accounting for this tax liability in the entity’s financial statements for 2020 and forward